Bucket List: Amazing Places to Visit in Shanghai, China

 Walk the Bund

-Bund is considered to be of Shanghai’s popular attraction.
-It’s located at the waterfront on the west bank of Huangpu River and regarded as one of the symbols of Shanghai they take pride of.
-Aside from mesmerizing at its sight, you can also fly a kite and even jog!
+Aside from being mesmerized by its sight, you can fly a kite and even jog!
 It’s one of the places where locals used to go.
 Wait until the sunset, and this area turns into a romantic one!
 No wonder most Chinese dramas are shot here.

 Visit Zhujlajiao Water Town